List of traditional Chinese medicines: Seahorse

 Seahorse (Hai Ma) is a fundamental ingredient in therapies for a variety of disorders, including asthma, arteriosclerosis, incontinence, impotence, insomnia, thyroid disorders, skin ailments, broken bones, heart disease, throat infections, abdominal pain, sores, skin infections; it is also used as an aphrodisiac and to facilitate childbirth.
 As many as 20 million seahorses per year may be used for TCM purposes.
 In one study, 58 seahorse samples were collected from various TCM vendors in Taiwan, and of all the eight species identified from the fifty-eight samples, seven were vulnerable, and one was endangered.

 Shark fin soup

 Shark fin soup is traditionally regarded as beneficial for health in East Asia, and its status as an elite dish has led to huge demand with the increase of affluence in China, devastating shark populations.

 Insects

 Blister beetle

 Blister beetles (Ban mao) are believed under TCM to treat skin lesions, because they cause them.
 They contain the blister agent cantharidin.

+Some species of blister beetles include; Margined blister beetle, and twenty-five hundred more.